GWartelle/ShinyAgency/README.md

 ## Acknowledgments

-This project was made possible thanks to <a href="https://openclassrooms.com/fr/">Openclassrooms</a>, therefore if you are interested in knowing more about it, I invite you to go check the course <a href="https://openclassrooms.com/fr/courses/7150606-creez-une-application-react-complete">"Créez une application React complète"</a>, or <a href="https://openclassrooms.com/fr/courses/">any of their courses</a>, if you want to discover the rest of their catalog.
+This project was made possible thanks to <a href="https://openclassrooms.com/fr/">Openclassrooms</a>, therefore if you are interested in knowing more about how this app was made, I invite you to go check the course <a href="https://openclassrooms.com/fr/courses/7150606-creez-une-application-react-complete">"Créez une application React complète"</a>, or <a href="https://openclassrooms.com/fr/courses/">any of their courses</a>, if you want to discover the rest of their catalog.

+Thank you a lot for reading through all this !
+Have a great day 😉

 <p align="right">(<a href="#readme-top">back to top</a>)</p>